sweetlilmre/TapuinoNext/README.md

 ## Intro

-If you can see this, welcome to the TapuinoNext alpha.
+Welcome to the TapuinoNext alpha.

 Most of the code has been written and tested to a fair extent, but there are bound to be loads of bugs.
 Please report bugs as issues against the repo.
 If you have fixes, please submit these as a pull request.
 I could really use some help with documentation in markdown format if you would like to contribute in that way.